adamancer/stitch2d/README.md

 Begin by collecting the tilesets you want to stitch as subdirectories in a single folder.
-Each subdirectory processed with a single command will be processed use the same parameters, so offsets for the different tilesets should be very similar.
+Each subdirectory processed with a single command will be processed use the same parameters, so offsets for the different tilesets should be very identical.

 There are four subcommands that can be accessed from the command line: mosaic, composite, organize, and select.
 In addition to the text below,